koenrane/KR-new-site/content/intrinsic-power-seeking.md

 [^systems]: Noting that "systems" might include LLMs as only one component.
 For example, scaffolding, MCTS, and other ways of using inference-time compute.
 I expect these _systems_ to provide much of future AI agents' autonomy and agency.

-# Intrinsic power-seeking: choosing power for power's sake
+# Choosing power for power's sake
 > [!info] The logical structure of the power-seeking argument
 > PREMISES
 > 1. People will configure AI systems to be autonomous and reliable in order to accomplish tasks.